swarnava-96/Flight-Fare-Prediction/README.md

 ## Overview
-This is a Flask web app which flight fare prices.
+This is a Flask web app which predicts flight fare prices.

 ## Dataset
 https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh